 When it comes to restaurants in Mayfair, there are really two types on offer: the ones where you’ll scrape your plate, and the ones where you’ll scrape your overdraft.

-In this part of London, more than anywhere else, don’t let the pricing on menus fool you – thanks to the rich concentration of, well, rich businessmen and clients to be entertained, there are some ludicrously expensive spots that get away with serving substandard food in glossy but unimaginative surroundings.
-So what follows here is a list of Mayfair’s exceptional restaurants – the hidden gems, the laid-back havens, and the top-tier eateries that genuinely do pull out all the stops.
+In this part of London, more than anywhere else, don’t let the pricing on menus fool you – thanks to the rich concentration of, well, rich businessmen and clients to be entertained, there are some ludicrously expensive spots that get away with serving substandard food in glitzy surroundings.
+So what follows here is a list of really great restaurants in Mayfair – the hidden gems, the award-winners, and the top-tier eateries that genuinely do pull out all the stops.

 Humo

-Humo’s been one of the hottest openings of the year so far, and not just because they only cook with fire and smoke… Colombian-born chef Miller Prada, protégé of Endo Kazutoshi (from Endo at the Rotunda) has crafted a menu that’s all about maximising flavour using various types of British Wood (birch, oak, cherry, walnut… to name a few).
+Since opening in early 2023, Humo still hasn’t lost its fire – partly because that’s what fuels the kitchen, but also because there’s a passion and ingenuity on display here that’s hard to find elsewhere in Mayfair.
+Colombian-born chef Miller Prada, protégé of Endo Kazutoshi (more on whom later), has crafted a menu that’s all about maximising flavour using various types of British wood, from birch and oak to cherry and walnut.
 The dinner journey takes you through the four stages of fire – ignite, smoke, flame and ember – to produce dishes ranging from orkney scallops grilled on wood from old whiskey barrels, to cauliflower cooked under ash with Spanish truffles, and 32-day-aged Cornish lamb chops served with pink radicchio.
-For drinks, you’ve got low-intervention wines from small artisan vineyards, sake and signature cocktails.
+And it all comes partnered by low-intervention wines from small artisan vineyards, recommended by Humo’s suitably enchanting sommelier, Merlin.

 Details: 12 St. George Street, W1S 2FB | Book Humo